chendaniely/2023-09-11-git_history/README.md

   - `diff --staged`: shows you the diff of the files in the staging area

 - `restore --staged <FILE>`: unstages <FILE> from the staging area

+Here's a change I don't really mean to happen.
+Or is a mistake
+or something